Skip to main content

 • SMO 6: Investigation and Discipline

-The Auditors Law of 2017 (the Law) enforces an investigation and disciplinary procedure (I&D) for statutory auditors and/or audit firms in the jurisdiction, under the direct responsibility of the Cyprus Public Audit Oversight Board (CyPAOB).
+The Auditors Law of 2017 (the Law) establishes an investigation and disciplinary procedure (I&D) for statutory auditors and/or audit firms in the jurisdiction, under the direct responsibility of the Cyprus Public Audit Oversight Board (CyPAOB).

 ICPAC in 2021 launched the Regulatory/Administrative Committee and raised awareness to the public and its members through circulars for the new ‘Regulation for the Administrative Procedures and the Process of Imposing Administrative Sanctions’ and for the new Disciplinary Regulation that came in force.